MA Dance Producing & Management

 Students take part in seminars, workshops and masterclasses with industry professionals in creative producing, engaging audiences, marketing, business, finance and management, on Saturdays from October to December.
 From January to March, students receive tutorials in preparation for the submission of coursework and briefing sessions about setting up their placements.
 Between March and July, students complete two placements in response to their personal interests and learning objectives: one shadowing an industry professional and another fulfilling work responsibilities within a dance or theatre organisation.
 In parallel to the taught modules and placements, students work collaboratively on a group production project through incubation activities and R&D, which culminates in an intensive production period during August and September.
 Students are assessed at various stages during the year and receive feedback to gain knowledge of their progress.

 In addition, students should specifically budget approximately £4,000 to cover subsistence and expenses during the work placement.
-Generally, in addition to the Tuition Fees, additional costs students may incur would be travel and maintenance.
-Optional additional costs include college merchandise, discounted offers, production DVDs, college performances (discounted), printing costs, stationery costs, NUS membership, TFL discount card, reading list (all essential materials available in the college library), Library fines, and theatre trips.
+Generally, in addition to the Tuition Fees, additional costs students may incur would be travel and maintenance, further information can be found on the Course Fees page.

 The programme runs from the start of October until the end of September.